deepinx/enhanced-ssh-mxnet/README.md

 The localization of five semantic facial landmarks is added to original SSH method.

-You can use this ESSH method to face detection and coarse face alignment.
+You can use this ESSH method for face detection and coarse face alignment.

 Widerface detection result, by pyramid testing.